Olivialyt/CLIP-PCQA/README.md

 Given the limited size of the databases, k-fold cross-validation is employed to provide a more accurate estimate of the proposed method's performance.
 We partition the databases according to content (reference point clouds), and the K-fold Training and Test Set Files are provided in the `csvfiles` folder.

 ## Training
-You can simply train the CLIP-PCQA by referring to train.sh with the following command:
+Take LS-PCQA for example, you can simply train the CLIP-PCQA by referring to train.sh with the following command:
 ```
 CUDA_VISIBLE_DEVICES=0,1 python -u main.py \
 --learning_rate 0.000004 \